vogler75/Unity-MQTT-SparkplugB/README.md

 # SparkplugB for Unity

-It needs the [GraphQL for Unity](https://assetstore.unity.com/packages/tools/network/mqtt-for-unity-265888) Asset  from the Asset-Store.
+It needs the [MQTT for Unity](https://assetstore.unity.com/packages/tools/network/mqtt-for-unity-265888) Asset  from the Asset-Store.
 WARNING!
 It needs version 1.1.3, which will be available soon!

 You can find a short demo and an explanatory video [here](https://youtu.be/rZRAuncq13I).